 Skill Development Dodge Stay towards the back of the court.
 Be aware of your opponents who are holding a ball Get ready to move quickly away from the ball that is being throw Jump, Duck or Dive to avoid being hit out.
 Throwing When throwing, you should position yourself close to the line separating the two teams this gives you the best chance of hitting an opposition player.
 Stand side on whilst pulling your throwing arm back.
 Outstretch your non-throwing arm towards your target.
 Push forward with your throwing arm and release the ball while shifting your weight onto your front leg.
 Tip - Aim to throw the ball towards the lower part of your opponents body as this makes it harder for them to dodge

 Skills

 Dodge

 Throw

 Catch

 R.E.
-Year 4 Summer 1 Knowledge Organiser Enquiry: What is the best way for a Buddhist to lead a good life?
+Year 4 Summer 1 Knowledge Organiser What motivates Humanists to lead good lives?